Raising of poultry — Strategic Scorecard

 -

-- Metric: Adoption of automated poultry house monitoring has grown by an estimated 5-8% CAGR, reducing the requirement for unskilled on-site human intervention.
+- Metric: Adoption of automated poultry house monitoring has grown by an estimated 5-8% CAGR, effectively neutralizing the need for specialized human intervention previously required to manage environmental variables.

 Digital maturity, data transparency, traceability, and interoperability.